bitextor/bitextor/docs/README.md

 `sudo apt install httrack`

+Also, `heritrix` can be installed unzipping the content of this .zip, so 'bin' folder gets in the "$PATH": https://github.com/internetarchive/heritrix3/wiki#downloads

-This dependency is not mandatory as `wget` is supported and a Python parallel data crawler is provided in Bitextor ([Creepy](https://github.com/Aitjcize/creepy)).
+These two crawler dependencies are not mandatory as `wget` is supported and a Python parallel data crawler is provided in Bitextor ([Creepy](https://github.com/Aitjcize/creepy)).

 As mentioned above, another optional dependency is giawarc.
 To use this option, Go has to be installed.
 The latest version can be installed from [here](http://golang.org/dl) or using snap: